 The most prominent species of termite in our area is the subterranean termite.
 As you may be able to guess from their name, subterranean termites build their nests below ground and travel via underground tunnels in search of food.

 Although termites can be extremely beneficial in nature by breaking down and helping to clear dead trees, these little guys can be destructive within your home.
 Due to their shear-like jaws and ability to eat away at wood practically 24 hours a day, seven days a week, a termite infestation can cause significant damage over time.
-This often leads to heavy financial burdens for property owners.
+This often leads to heavy financial burdens for property owners and can also lead them to look into improved ways to construct homes and structures, such as learning how to build a foundation for a shed that could be less prone to termite damage, for instance.

 Identifying Termite Damage